DavidStevensonVtex/DjangoTutorialInVisualStudioCode/README.md

     python manage.py startapp hello

     The command creates a folder called hello that contains a number of code files and one subfolder.

+1. Modify hello/views.py to match the following code, which creates a single view for the app's home page:

+    from django.http import HttpResponse

+    def home(request):

+        return HttpResponse("Hello, Django!")

+1. Create a file, hello/urls.py

+1. The web_project folder also contains a urls.py file, which is where URL routing is actually handled.